 The Board of Directors is elected annually by all members of the Toronto Cultural Advisory Corporation.
 Toronto Arts Council Board members serve a maximum of six consecutive one-year terms.

 The Board of Directors is the final decision-making body of Toronto Arts Council and, in consultation with its arts discipline committees, sets policy and priorities.
 Committee policy and programming recommendations are conveyed to the Board through the Committee chairs, each of whom is a member of the Board.

 Nominations must be submitted in writing and include the following information:

 - Telephone number (home and business)

 - E-mail address

-- Please also indicate whether you have contacted the nominee to confirm their interest.
+- Individuals may self-nominate.
+If you are nominating someone else, please indicate whether you have contacted the nominee to confirm their interest.

 Please send nominations to:

 Board members act as ambassadors for Toronto Arts Council, reaching out into the community on its behalf, creating the interest and excitement that brings ideas and partnerships, and developing an environment that supports adequate public investment in the arts.